kcaisley/frida/docs/analysis_migration.md

 - `AnalysisResult`: reusable metrics and result tables.
 - `PlotRequest` and `PlotArtifacts`: analysis results, output settings, and generated paths.
-- `AnalysisPlan` and `AnalysisReport`: explicit sources, analysis jobs, plots, and persisted outputs.
+- `AnalysisPlan` and `AnalysisReport`: explicit sources, analysis jobs, in-memory results, and requested plot artifacts.

 `RunData.block` identifies whether the run concerns an ADC, comparator, CDAC, or sampler.
 Each analysis validates the canonical columns it requires.
 Backend adapters translate scope channel names, HDL21 signal names, Spectre signal names, and scan CSV columns into these canonical columns.

 All numerical data uses SI units internally.
-HDL21 parameter objects are stored as backend-neutral JSON snapshots, including their original type and parameter digest, so the analysis package does not depend on HDL21 parameter classes.
+HDL21 parameter objects are normalized to backend-neutral plain data at the adapter boundary, so the analysis package does not depend on HDL21 parameter classes.

 Only genuinely different algorithm families receive small typed settings records, for example event timing, histogram, sine/FFT, settling, and fitting